PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 -Daikars.new.flags=true -jar paper.jar --nogui
 ```

-:::caution[Do not allocate all of your available memory on a shared host!]
+:::danger[Do not allocate all of your available memory on a shared host!]

-When setting the Xms and Xmx values, if your host says you have 8000M memory, DO NOT USE 8000M!
+When setting the `Xms` and `Xmx` values, if your host says you have 8GB of memory, **do not use 8GB**!

-Minecraft (and Java) needs additional memory on top of that Xmx parameter.
+Minecraft (and Java) needs additional memory on top of that `Xmx` parameter.
 It is recommended to
-reduce your Xmx/Xms by about **1000-1500M** to avoid running out of memory or "OOMKiller" hitting
+**reduce your `Xmx` and `Xms` by about 1000-1500MB** to avoid running out of memory or `OOMKiller` killing
 your server.
-This also leaves room for the Operating System to use memory too. **Have 8000M memory?
+This also leaves room for the operating system to use memory too.

+Do you have 8GB of memory?
+Use 6500MB for safety.
-Use 6500M for safety.** _But you may also ask your host if they will cover this overhead for you and
+_But you may also ask your host if they will cover this overhead for you and
 give you 9500M instead.
 Some hosts will!
 Just ask._

 :::